trevel/cjvas2/A2_HRManagement/ReadMe.txt

 they log out of the one tab, then the other tabs will return to the login page when they attempt any operations.

-Our submission file is A2-llshields.melindan.war.
+Our submission file is A2-shields.laurie.war.
 Our login page can be accessed at http://localhost:8080/A2_HRManagement/index.html

+Our javadocs can be accessed from the A2_HRManagement/doc/index.html file.

 Other notes
 ===========